-If the Cardholder is unable to reach agreement with the vendor, the next step is to contact the Campus Procard Manager at 545-1748 to initiate a formal dispute.
+If the Cardholder is unable to reach agreement with the vendor, then the cardholder should conact Citibank at 1-800-248-4553 to initiate a formal dispute.
 (Exception: Sales tax will not be disputed and must be resolved by the Cardholder.
 Neither the bank nor the University will get involved with such disputes)

-All disputed transactions must be submitted to the Procard Manager
+All disputed transactions must be submitted to Citibank

 within 30 days of the monthly cycle date.
-Your request will be sent
+When Citi has

 completed its investigation, the Cardholder will be informed of the